Mannus Riedesel: Church in Sassenhausen

 The small village of Sassenhausen is the site of a distinctive and still-functional church which Mannus Riedesel built in 1703.
 Behind the sanctuary is another room which was later built in to serve as a school.
 Wittgenstein was still recovering from the Thirty Years' War.
 The question is raised as to how a small village of only 14 dwellings and perhaps 90 people could afford to engage the best-known builder in Wittgenstein.
 But Mannus Riedesel had close family ties to Sassenhausen.
 His younger brothers had godparents from Sassenhausen, and his sister was related by marriage to another master carpenter in Sassenhausen.
 The Count provided the timber.
 With two or three journeymen and help from the villagers, the church was completed in the summer of 1703.
+The structure is widely known as the “Schulkapelle” (School/Chapel) but this a misnomer, insofar as Riedesel never intended such an architectural alteration which destroyed the precise mathematical proportions of the church.

 One must enter the chapel through a low door that forces one to bow one's head.
 The altar rails are inscribed with early deacons of the church.
 The Counts of Wittgenstein were early converts to the Calvinist or Reformed confession, which they required of most of their subjects.